SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ## Function Composition

 One of the main reasons for defining a function is to encapsulate our code, so that we can use it without having to worry about how the computation is performed.
-This means we're free to use any way we want, including deferring some part of the task to another function that already exists.
+This means we're free to do this way we want, including deferring some part of the task to another function that already exists.

+For example, if we need some data processing code to be able to accept temperatures in Fahrenheit, we may need a way to convert these into Kelvin.
+So we might have these two temperature conversion functions:

 ~~~
 def fahr_to_cels(fahr):